 Any type of digital camera with manual settings will give you the flexibility to control the exposure to your advantage.
 There are 2 accessories that will make your life easier when shooting architectural photographs.

 Clean, crisp and well-defined outlines are one of the key ingredients to a strong architectural photograph.
 Therefore a reliable tripod that gives you a wide fluid movement is ideal.
 A ball headed tripod gives you more control over angles and less worry about camera shake than a panhandle.

 If you are shooting interior architectural photos then consider taking an off-camera flash with you.
 The flash can neutralise other colour temperatures indoors or complement them as well as filling in shadows where natural light isn’t reaching.
-If you plan to shoot exteriors then a flash isn’t necessary.
+If you only plan to shoot exteriors then a flash isn’t probably unnecessary.

 The right lens is the most important part of your kit bag for architectural photography.